-There were no background sources included since those facilities considered were not located within or adjacent to the Facility's Significant Impact Area.
-Background sources were identified using US EPA's EJ Screen mapping tool22 and are shown in Table 3-5 below.
+Background sources will be included for those facilities that are located within the significant impact area.
+Potential background sources were identified using US EPA's EJ Screen mapping tool22 and are shown in Table 3-5 below.

 Table 3-5.
 Potential Background Sources